The State of Fraudulent eCommerce; this is what you need to know

 Payment Card Industry and the Online Payment Principle

-The Payment Card Industry Security Standards Council (PCISSC) has the obligation to hold up the standards of companies such as American Express, Visa, and Mastercard to keep you, and your consumers safe whilst making transactions online.
+The Payment Card Industry Security Standards Council (PCISSC) has the obligation to hold up the standards of companies such as American Express, Visa, and Mastercard.
+Their role is to keep you and your consumers safe whilst making transactions online.

 Alternatively, cryptocurrencies, such as Bitcoin, established a new and lucrative system for your online payment.
-However, the anonymity and other factors surrounding these cryptocurrencies make them highly lucrative for fraudulent transactions, and their volatility makes them a risk should you decide to include this payment gateway.
+However, the anonymity and other factors surrounding these cryptocurrencies make them highly lucrative for fraudulent transactions.
+Their volatility makes them a risk should you decide to include this payment gateway.